American Mass Media II

 - Responsible department

 - Department of English

-Completed course American Mass Media 7.5 credits or within the humanities and social sciences disciplinary research domain.
+American Mass Media, 7.5 credits, or 30 credits within the humanities and social sciences disciplinary research domain.

 Upon completing the component students will be able to

 - Give an account in English of the main features of several central media theories pertaining to American media productions

 - Discuss in English the historical and cultural conditions in the US during the 20th and 21st centuries of relevance to different mass media